khanshoaib3/minecraft-access/doc/FEATURES.md

 ## Inventory Controls

 This feature allows you to operate various screens using the keyboard instead of the mouse.
-In fact this is a feature makes all screens accessible, not just for the inventory screen.
+In fact this is a feature makes almost all screens accessible, not just for the inventory screen.
 The vast majority of screens contain operations for transferring and using items, so it's appropriate to call this feature `Inventory Controls`.
 This feature has independent keybindings for simulating mouse buttons and wheel, not same as the `Mouse Simulation` feature.

 We divide the various parts of screens into different slot groups, following the original design of screens.
-One slot group contains one to more slots, arranged in a table shape, each of which may be empty or contain one type of items (one stack at max).
+One slot group contains one to more slots, arranged in a grid shape, each of which may be empty or contain one type of items (one stack at max).
 You can switch focusing group, move to different slots within a group, or pick up items from slots in one group and place them into slots in another group (to transfer or use them).

 The mod will speak what is currently in the slot, such as "Empty Slot" or "64 Stone".